-It's more common in men.
+Sleep apnea is a potentially serious sleep disorder that is more common in men.
 Symptoms include loud snoring and feeling tired even after a full night's sleep.
-Treatment often includes lifestyle changes, such as weight loss and the use of a respiratory assistance device at night, such as a continuous positive airway pressure (CPAP) machine. sleep apnea is a potentially serious sleep disorder in which breathing stops and starts repeatedly.
+Treatment often includes lifestyle changes, such as weight loss and the use of a respiratory assistance device at night, such as a continuous positive airway pressure (CPAP) machine.
+Furthermore, it is important to note that sleep studies are covered by insurance and can aid in the diagnosis and treatment of sleep apnea.

 If you snore loudly and feel tired even after a full night's sleep, you may have sleep apnea.
 Obstructive sleep apnea is the most common respiratory disorder related to sleep.
 Causes you to stop breathing and start breathing repeatedly while you sleep.
 Sleep apnea is a common condition in which breathing stops and restarts many times while you sleep.